Rainbow Valley: The Ingleside children

 Diana "Di" Blythe: Diana is the other Ingleside twin, named after Anne's childhood friend, Diana.
 She looks a lot like her mother, with red hair and gray-green eyes.
 She is special chums with her brother Walter, who tells her his secrets and lets her read his poetry.
 Di is like her father, with similar qualities and personality, having his practical bent and common sense, as well as his twinkling sense of humour.
 Diana, like her mother before her, regrets her hair colour and wishes her hair was like Nan's.
 She is very chummy and likes to have a named best friend, which causes several unfortunate events, but she is also quite loyal to her brothers and sisters.
-Her nickname is pronounced "Die", not "Dee".
+As her nickname comes from "Diana", it is pronounced "Die", not "Dee".

 Shirley Blythe: Anne was very sick after giving birth to Shirley, so the Blythe housekeeper, Susan Baker, took care of him until Anne was well.
-Shirley calls Susan "Mother Susan", and goes to her to have his bruises kissed and his cuts washed.
-Shirley is quiet and doesn't like to be forced to talk, liking to play on his own.
+Shirley goes to Susan to have his bruises kissed and his cuts washed.
+Shirley is quiet and doesn't like to be forced to talk, preferring to play on his own.
 He is known as the little brown boy, because he has brown eyes, hair and skin.
 He is also seen as taking after Gilbert's father, John, in personality.
 Shirley was named for Anne's maiden name.

 Bertha Marilla "Rilla" Blythe: The youngest of the Ingleside children, Rilla is named after Anne's late birth mother Bertha and her deceased adoptive "mother" Marilla Cuthbert.
 She was born a roly-poly plump baby, and remained so until she was seven.
-She has red hair, like her mother and maternal grandmother, which later turns a ruddy-brown color, and hazel eyes like her father.
-Rilla is very proud, hates to be teased or to be classed with lower people.
-She has cherished a crush on Kenneth Ford since age six.
-Rilla has silly beliefs and ideas, and a fear of being unladylike.
+She has red hair like her mother and maternal grandfather, which turns a ruddy-brown color when she grows older, and hazel eyes like her father.
+Rilla is very proud, hates to be teased or to be grouped with lower-class people.
+She has had a crush on Kenneth Ford since age six.
+Rilla has childish beliefs and ideas, and a fear of being unladylike.
 She has a lisp, which her mother believes she will grow out of.
-Later in her life, the lisp only comes back when Rilla is nervous.
-Rilla, in her teens, regrets being called by her silly childhood nicknames - Rilla or Spider - instead of her respectable and "dignified" first name, Bertha.
-Rilla seems the only of Mrs Doctor Blythe's flock that isn't ambitious, and her only intention is to have a good time.
-At the end of the last book of the series, however, Rilla matures into a good, accomplished young woman and loses her childish immature way of acting and thinking.
+Later in life, the lisp only comes back when Rilla is nervous or emotional.
+In her teens, Rilla resents her nickname, wishing that everyone would use her respectable and "dignified" first name, Bertha, instead of Rilla or even worse "Spider" (which her brothers invented because she had a significant growth spurt in her early teens, leaving her with long arms and legs).
+Rilla isn't ambitious like the rest of Anne's children, and at the beginning of Rilla of Ingleside she states that her only intention is to have a good time.
+At the end of the book, however, Rilla has matured into a practical, accomplished young woman through helping her mother and Susan with the war effort.